Schechter Letter

 The Schechter Letter, also called the Genizah Letter or Cambridge Document, was discovered in the Cairo Geniza by Solomon Schechter in 1912.
-It is an anonymous Khazar letter discussing several matters including the wars of the early 940s, involving the Byzantine Empire, the Khazar Khaganate, and Kievan Rus'.
+It is an anonymous Khazar letter in Hebrew discussing several matters including the wars of the early 940s, involving the Byzantine Empire, the Khazar Khaganate, and Kievan Rus'.
 Scholars have debated its authenticity.

 The Letter

 The Schechter Letter has been interpreted as a communique from an unnamed Khazar author to an unidentified Jewish dignitary.
 Some believe that the Schechter Letter was addressed to Hasdai ibn Shaprut by a Constantinopolitan Khazar after his first, unsuccessful attempt to correspond with the Khazar king Joseph (see Khazar Correspondence).

-Some recent historiography has noted the names echoing Jewish mystical traditions and lack of any corroborating historical sources to its account may place it in a tradition of fantastical writing about the lost tribes of Israel.
+Some recent historiography has noted the names echoing Jewish mystical traditions and lack of any corroborating historical sources for certain portions of its account may place it in a tradition of fantastical writing about the lost tribes of Israel.

 The Letter was included in the Genizah Collection donated by Schechter to Cambridge University in 1898.
 Most of the folio is unreadable and only two surviving blocs of text exist.
 This makes identifying the precise nature of the letter, communique or legend unclear.

 The conversion text

 The Schechter Letter contains an account of the Khazar conversion that differs from that of the Khazar Correspondence and the Kuzari.
 In the Schechter Letter account, Jews from Persia and Armenia migrated to Khazaria to flee persecution, where they mingled with the nomadic Khazars, eventually assimilating almost totally.
 Then a strong war-leader arose (in the Schechter Letter, he is named Sabriel), who succeeded in having himself named ruler of the Khazars.
 Sabriel happened to be remotely descended from the early Jewish settlers, and his wife Serakh convinced him to adopt Judaism, in which his people followed him.
 What follows in the Letter is largely lost except for a few fragments.

-The account of the Khazar kingdom matches up with no Muslim, Jewish or Byzantine source from the period regarding wars of migration.
+A few scholars contend that the account of the Khazar kingdom matches up with no Muslim, Jewish or Byzantine source from the period regarding wars or migration.
 It also differs radically from every other alleged source on the Khazar conversion to Judaism and in its naming of the ruling class.
 The names of the figures involved, Sabriel being the name of an angel in the Jewish mystical tradition, Serah being a biblical figure, and the claim of descent from the tribe of Simeon whose demise is chronicled in the Bible, strongly indicate to Shaul Stampfer that the text is an unreliable source and heavily influenced in a rich Jewish tradition of wish fulfilment and mystical writing about the ten lost tribes of Israel.
+However, the Schechter Letter's statement that some Jews migrated from Baghdad to Khazaria was independently corroborated by the statement by Rabbi Saadia Gaon that named one particular Jewish migrant from Mesopotamia to Khazaria.
+The Schechter Letter's information that some Jews migrated from Greece, that is, the Byzantine Empire, to Khazaria and that the Byzantine Emperor Romanus I Lecapenus was persecuting Jews was corroborated by the Muslim author al-Masudi.